MASTER OF PUBLIC ADMINISTRATION

 - 77% of students who began their studies in 2017-2018 completed the degree within four years or are in the process of completing degree requirements.

-- Six students were employed by the federal government in the U.S.
+- One student was employed by the federal government in the U.S.

-- Ten students were employed in city, county or other local government in the U.S.
+- Nine students were employed in city, county, or other local governments in the U.S.

-- Sixteen students were employed in the private sector.
+- Twelve students were employed in the private sector.

 - No students sought further education.

 - Four students were employed by the military.

-- The status of three students is unknown.
+- The status of two students is unknown.

 Ready for the Next Step?

 MARCH 1: For admission with funding consideration for the FALL

 AUGUST 1: For admission without funding for the FALL

 Please contact Dr. Adam Kuczynski with questions related to admissions.